rodson/rodson.github.io/_posts/2015-09-09-my-first-blog.markdown

 categories: thought
 ---
 I have never thought that I will write my blog because I'm not good at writing and it's one thing I always horrible at.
-When I was in the primary school, what frightened me the most was the exam of writing an article with 800 words.
+When I was in the primary<!--more--> school, what frightened me the most was the exam of writing an article with 800 words.
 I just read the article topic over and over again with my blank brain.
 Wondering what the heck should I start with.
 However, I finally make a decision to establish a writing habbit.